-NASDAQ requires that the board of directors (the "Board") of Illumina, Inc. (the "Company") make an affirmative determination as to which directors are independent.
+Nasdaq requires that the board of directors (the "Board") of Illumina, Inc. (the "Company") make an affirmative determination as to which directors are independent.
 This determination must be made for existing directors and for new directors prior to their joining the board of directors.
-For purposes of this Board determination, the NASDAQ rules define "independent director" as a person other than an officer or employee of the Company or its subsidiaries or any other individual having a relationship that, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+For purposes of this Board determination, the Nasdaq rules define "independent director" as a person other than a Section 16 reporting officer (an "executive officer") or employee of the Company or any other individual having a relationship that, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.